okx/okexchain-docs/building-modules/ibc-module/ibc.md

 ### **Handshake**

-&nbsp;&nbsp;&nbsp;&nbsp;As the chart below shows, IBC's connecting mechanism is similar to TCP's three-way handshake, but one major difference between the two is that while the TCP/IP handshake is a direct end-to-end data interaction between two directly connected parties, IBC's connecting mechanism is done through a third party component called the relayer.
-The relayer conducts additional relay control and is different than TCP/IP in that IBC's connection/channel layer (chart above) needs to go through an additional connection creating process.
+&nbsp;&nbsp;&nbsp;&nbsp;As the chart below shows, IBC’s connecting mechanism is similar to TCP’s three-way handshake, but one major difference between the two is that while the TCP/IP handshake is a direct end-to-end data interaction between two directly connected parties, IBC’s connecting mechanism is done through a third party component called the relayer.
+The relayer conducts additional relay control and is different than TCP/IP in that IBC’s connection/channel layer (chart above) needs to go through an additional connection creating process.

 ![handshake](../../img/ibc-handshake.jpeg)

 #### **Client layer protocol**

-&nbsp;&nbsp;&nbsp;&nbsp;The client layer is IBC protocol's initial state and lowest layer, responsible for storing its peer network's metadata.
+&nbsp;&nbsp;&nbsp;&nbsp;The client layer is IBC protocol’s initial state and lowest layer, responsible for storing its peer network’s metadata.
 The connection creating process of the client layer is as shown in the chart below:

 ![client](../../img/ibc-create-client.png)